lejbron/academic-kickstart/content/en/home/experience.md

   * Manage project knowledge base
   * Control the process of creating and maintaining API documentation
-  * Describe product features' for developers and testers
+  * Describe product features for developers and testers
   """

 [[experience]]